 Jake Gyllenhaal delivers another fascinating character portrait as he looks for stories on the streets of LA in the dark drama NIGHTCRAWLER.

-As Jake Gyllenhaal’s Lou Bloom stares down the lens at us in the trailer for writer Dan Gilroy’s directorial debut NIGHTCRAWLER, he seems confident but then in another moment, not entirely in control.
+As Jake Gyllenhaal’s Lou Bloom stares down the lens at us in the teaser trailer for writer Dan Gilroy’s directorial debut NIGHTCRAWLER, he seems confident but then in another moment, not entirely in control.
 But that doesn’t matter – we’re hooked.

 Alongside Gyllenhaal, Gilroy has cast an excellent collection of actors in supporting roles, including Rene Russo (so great to see her back on screen after what seems like ages), Bill Paxton, Riz Ahmed and Kathleen York.
-But it’s Jake Gyllenhaal who once again provides another fascinating, focused character portrait and why he’s simply one of the finest actors working on screen today.
+But it’s Jake Gyllenhaal who once again provides another fascinating, focused character portrait and shows why he’s simply one of the finest actors working on screen today.

 “My motto is – if you wanna win the lottery, you have to make the money to buy a ticket.”